What is an EKG?

 How do I prepare?
 Do I need to fast?

-No preparation or fasting required.
-Just bring your LabFinder Order and Insurance Card to your appointment.
+No preparation or fasting is required.
+Do tell your doctor about any medications that you are taking as it may affect the test results.
+Apart from this, just bring your LabFinder Order and Insurance Card to your appointment.

 When will I receive my results?